NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Methodology

 \subsection{Learning Material and Illumination}

-To decompose the radiance field into geometry, material and lighting components, we adopt image-based lighting as our lighting model and approximate the rendering equation with pre-integrated rendering.
+We adopt image-based lighting as our lighting model to decompose the radiance field into geometry, material, and lighting components and approximate the rendering equation with pre-integrated rendering.
 Following~\cite{karis2013ue4}, the specular term in rendering equation can be approximated by \textit{split sum} approximation:

-where $L(\vl)$ represents the radiance from incident light direction $\vl$, $f_s(\vl,\vv;r,m)$ denotes Cook-Torrance \cite{cook1982reflectance} microfacet specular BRDF, parameterized by roughness $r$ and metallic $m$, and $\vn$ is the surface normal vector.
+where $L_i(\vl)$ represents the incident radiance from light direction $\vl$, $f_s(\vl,\vv;r,m)$ denotes Cook-Torrance \cite{cook1982reflectance} microfacet specular BRDF, parameterized by roughness $r$ and metallic $m$, and $\vn$ is the surface normal vector.
 The first term in split sum approximation $I(\vr;r)$ involves an importance sampling of incident light radiance mediated by the surface roughness $r$.
-At a minor cost of losing lengthy reflection at grazing angles, this term is further approximated as viewing the surface point from the reflection direction, assuming that the surface normal is aligned to the reflection direction.
-Consequently, it can be pre-integrated from the environment map and queried from the reflection direction $\vr = 2(\vv \cdot \vn)\vn - \vv$ as:
+At a minor cost of losing lengthy reflection at grazing angles, this term can be pre-integrated from the environment map and queried from the reflection direction $\vr = 2(\vv \cdot \vn)\vn - \vv$ as:

-where $D(\vl,\vv; r)$ represents the normal distribution of GGX~\cite{walter2007GGXmicrofacet}, which takes into account the percentage of microfacets that reflect light towards the viewer, and is defined by the roughness $r$.
-The precomputed illumination is stored in the mipmap levels of an environment cubemap.
+where $D(\vl,\vv; r)$ represents the normal distribution of GGX~\cite{walter2007GGXmicrofacet}, which takes into account the percentage of microfacets that reflect light towards the viewer and is defined by the roughness $r$.
+The pre-integrated illumination is represented as the mipmap levels of a learnable environment cubemap.

-The second term of the equation is irrelevant to illumination, and is equivalent to integrating specular BRDF $f_s$ in a constant brightness environment.
+The second term of the equation is irrelevant to illumination and is equivalent to integrating specular BRDF $f_s$ in a constant brightness environment.
 Using Schlick's equation, the specular reflectance at normal incidence $F_0$ can be factorized out.
 Therefore, the second term can be rewritten as $F_0$ modulated by its scale and bias, which are only related to the material's roughness and the cosine between the viewing angle and the surface's normal vector $(\vv \cdot \vn)$.

-both the scale $S$ and bias $B$ can be pre-calculated and stored as 2D look-up table (LUT) for efficient inference.
-We adopt the convention from UE4 that sets $F_0$ as an interpolation from $0.04$ (non-metallic material's specular reflectance) to diffuse color $k_d$ (metallic material's specular reflectance) using material's metallic value $m$.
+both the scale $S$ and bias $B$ can be pre-calculated and stored as 2D look-up table (LUT) for efficient inference~\cite{karis2013ue4}.
+We adopt the convention to set $F_0$ as an interpolation from $0.04$ (non-metallic material's specular reflectance) to diffuse color $k_d$ (metallic material's specular reflectance) using the material's metallic value $m$.